Preheat the oven to 350 degrees F.

 Season the lamb racks with salt and pepper, then rub the garlic-herb mixture evenly into the meat.

 Grill the lamb racks, meat side down, for about 3 minutes on the first side.
 Turn, then let the second side grill for 5 minutes total, for medium-rare doneness.
-Cook slightly longer for medium.
-(Cook's Note: Let the lamb reach 125 degrees F on an instant-read thermometer, for medium-rare doneness or 130 degrees F for medium.)
+Cook slightly longer for medium. (see Cook's Note)

 Transfer the lamb from the grill to a platter and tent the racks with foil.
 Let them rest for 10 minutes before slicing between each rib to separate the chops.